Horlarwumhe/ssh/README.md

 ##### stdout/stderr

-"The `stdout` and `stderr` functions block until at least one byte of data is available or the process exits.
+The `stdout` and `stderr` functions block until at least one byte of data is available or the process exits.
 Use `block=True` to wait until all data is read (process completion)."

 ```py
 await cmd.stdout(block=True)